 Below is a NOIS analysis I am asking you and/or your team to complete.

 - Explain to your team that this information is being gathered as part of an organizational assessment and that the information will be shared with Mike Cardus.

-- The information will be placed into an assessment of the organization and be used to inform us as we create a capacity plan and make progress within the organization.
+- The information will be placed into an organization assessment and will inform us as we create a capacity plan and progress.

 - Ask them to think about their department when responding and sharing ideas.

 - No idea or response is judged or excluded.
 We are looking for real responses and narrative data from the organization.

 - Start with Strengths … and ask them to write, or you capture what was said (please type in this word doc)

 - Then move through Needs, Opportunities, Improvements – in that order.